-Growth regulation (%) = $$\left(\frac{Number of in \sec ts a live in test}{Number of in \sec ts a live in control}\right) \times 100$$
+Growth regulation (%) = $$\left(\frac{Number of in \sec ts \ alive \ in test}{Number of in \sec ts \ alive \ in control}\right) \times 100$$

 Brine shrimp lethality bioassay: It is an excellent and simple preliminary method to determine the cytotoxicity of crude plant extract and pure natural compounds (Ali et al., 2009).
 In this method, artificial "sea water" was prepared by dissolving 38 g sea salt per liter of double distilled water and filtered (Meyer et al., 1982).
 "Sea water" was placed in a small tank; added brine-shrimp eggs (1mg) (Artemia salina) and was darkened by covering with aluminum foil.
 It was allowed to stand for 24 hours at 25°C which provided a large number of larvae.
 Twenty milligrams of the concentrated sample was dissolved in 2 ml CHCl3 (20 mg/2 ml) and transferred to 500, 50 and 5 μl vials corresponding to 1000, 100 and 10μg per ml, respectively.
-Then three replicates were prepared for each concentrated, dissolved in DMSO (50 μl) and 5ml "sea water" added to each.
+Then three replicates were prepared for each concentration making a total of nine vials.
+The vials containing material was concentrated, dissolved in DMSO (50 μl) and 5ml "sea water" added to each.
 Then 10 shrimps were added per vial, allowed to stand for 24 hours, shrimps were counted and the number of surviving shrimps recorded.
 Etoposide was used as positive control.
 The data were analyzed with a Finney computer program to determine the LD{50} values (Alves et al., 2000) (Table 2).